-The serial number for your spa is located near the filter area, on the spa system pack, or on the listing plate on the skirting.
-It is a seven digit number on most models with the exception of Getaway Hot Tub models.
-Getaway Hot Tub models start with "R" followed by 6 digits.
-Ex.
-1712345 or R171234
+The serial number for your spa is located near the filter area, on the spa system pack, or on the listing plate on the spa frame behind the front skirt panel.
+It is a seven digit number on most models or an "R" followed by 6 digits.
+For example, 1812345 or R181234.